-- 153. Sabellaria spinulosa has the potential to form dense aggregations and reef-like structures in certain conditions.
-This biogenic reef habitat is listed in Annex I of the Habitats Directive (92/43/EEC) due to the diversity of species it can support. - 154.
-The ZEA surveys indicate that S. spinulosa individuals are present within the East Anglia ONE North offshore development area (see Figure 9.11) with the potential for aggregations and potentially reef.
-Data collected from both the ZEA and East Coast REC (Limpenny et al. 2011) indicate Sabellaria reef could
+- 154. Sabellaria spinulosa has the potential to form dense aggregations and reef-like structures in certain conditions.
+This biogenic reef habitat is listed in Annex I of the Habitats Directive (92/43/EEC) due to the diversity of species it can support. - 155.
+The ZEA surveys indicate that S. spinulosa individuals are present within the offshore cable corridor (see Figure 9.11) with the potential for aggregations and potentially reef.
+Data collected from both the ZEA and East Coast REC (Limpenny et al. 2011) indicate Sabellaria reef could be present in the offshore development area, particularly the northern arm of the offshore cable corridor.
+During the ZEA grab surveys, S. Spinulosa was found to be present at 108 of the 566 characterisation sample stations with abundances at these stations ranging from 1 to 1,660 individuals.

-- be present in the offshore development area.
-During the ZEA grab surveys, S. Spinulosa was found to be present at 108 of the 566 characterisation sample stations with abundances at these stations ranging from 1 to 1,660 individuals. - 155.
-During ZEA analysis an exercise was conducted to determine likely presence of Sabellaria reef across the former East Anglia Zone.
+- 156. During ZEA analysis an exercise was conducted to determine likely presence of Sabellaria reef across the former East Anglia Zone.
 This exercise assigned a value of between 1 and 5 depending on the 'reefiness' of suspected areas of Sabellaria reef (where a score of 5 is highly likely to be reef, (Gubbay 2007)).
-The results showed that there were seven potential areas of Sabellaria reef in the East Anglia ONE North windfarm site, two with a 'reefiness' index of 1, two with an index of 3-4 and three other sites, two of which indicate 'Low Presence & Medium Confidence' and one of which indicates 'High Presence and Medium Confidence'.
-There are also two potential areas in the offshore cable corridor with a 'reefiness' scale of 3 and 4 with three other areas indicating areas of Sabellaria reef with 'High Presence & Medium Confidence' (see MESL 2011; Figure 50 and Figure 9.12). - 156.
-Results from the side scan sonar survey carried out in 2018 (Bibby HydroMap 2018) show that there is no evidence of Sabellaria reef in the East Anglia ONE North offshore cable corridor.
+The results showed that there were two potential areas of Sabellaria reef in the East Anglia TWO windfarm site, one with a 'reefiness' index of 2 and one with an index of 3.
+There are also four potential areas in the northern offshore cable corridor ranging from a 'reefiness' scale of 2 to 4 (see MESL 2011; Figure 50 and Figure 9.12). - 157.
+Results from the side scan sonar survey carried out in 2018 (Bibby HydroMap 2018) show that there is no evidence of Sabellaria reef in the offshore cable corridor.
 Minor or relict patches of Sabellaria were found at a number sample locations (10) (see Appendix 9.2) however nothing which constitutes a reef was identified.